November the Penultimate

 of a year that frames the seasons,

-when the leaves in early days
+when leaves in early days

 turn to brightest garnet,

-a blazing topaz,
+blazing topaz,

 illuminated gold —

-The latter days come
+the latter days arrive

 with the fire of the winds,